What are the challenges in Glaucoma management?

 Early Detection and Diagnosis

 Detecting glaucoma at its earliest stages is vital to halting disease progression and preventing vision loss.
-However, it\’s often deemed the “silent thief of sight” due to its asymptomatic nature in the early stages, which makes detection difficult.
-Moreover, the limited availability of specialized equipment in remote areas further complicates early detection.
+However, it is often called the silent thief of sight because early stages are typically asymptomatic.
+Limited access to specialized diagnostic equipment in remote areas further complicates early detection.
+Regular comprehensive eye exams and public awareness of risk factors can significantly improve early detection rates.

 Setting Appropriate Intraocular Pressure (IOP) Levels